Frequently Asked Questions

 Can I reserve a meeting room or Library Hall?

 Until restrictions on public gatherings are lifted, we are unable to accept reservations for use of our meeting rooms or Library Hall.
 Our staff, however, are available to answer any questions.

 We have an entire page and FAQ devoted exclusively to our curbside service.
 If you have additional questions, please do not hesitate to reach out to Michelle Dover at email@example.com.

 What materials are available for curbside pickup?

-All physical materials currently at the Bud Werner Memorial Library are available for curbside pickup: books, DVDs, music, etc.
+All materials featured in our catalog are available for curbside pickup: books, DVDs, music, etc.

 Can I request items from other libraries?

 Yes, the courier service that the library uses has resumed operations.
 You may, therefore, borrow any materials featured in our catalog.

 Can I access the wifi and use my personal computer inside the library?